Chiral Gravitational Wave Background from Audible Axion via Nieh-Yan Term

 In total action \eqref{total_equation}, we assume the cosine-like potential, which is derived from the lower-order approximations of QCD~\cite{GrillidiCortona:2015jxo},

 Here, $m(T)$ is the axion mass, which is often affected by temperature $T$~\cite{Agrawal:2017eqm,Hertzberg:2008wr}.
 In our study, we approximately neglect the effect of temperature on the mass of the axion, which means $m(T)=m$.
-In particular, for the mass $m$ of the QCD axion, by the chiral perturbation theory and QCD lattice, it satisfies the following relation~\cite{Gorghetto:2018ocs,Borsanyi:2016ksw}:
+Moreover, different theoretical frameworks predict various potential forms.
+For example, the full non-perturbative potential can be expressed as a Fourier expansion, and in some modified scenarios, non-periodic perturbative terms may appear~\cite{Choi:2020rgn}.
+However, when considering only the leading-order contribution, these potential forms can be well approximated by the one we have chosen.
+In particular, for the QCD axion mass $m$ , the relation derived from chiral perturbation theory and lattice QCD simulations is as follows ~\cite{Gorghetto:2018ocs,Borsanyi:2016ksw}:

 In this study, we use ${\fh} \sim 10^{17}\text{GeV}$ approximately, which allows us to neglect the abundance of thermal axions.

 In the radiation dominated universe, the Hubble parameter $H(T)$ can be written as